Posted on 17/01/2018 by David

-Where to stay: just a short walk from Conwy Quay, Fisherman's Cottage has been lovingly renovated and offers modern, comfortable accommodation for up to 4 people and 2 pets.
-Parking is difficult in Conwy at the best of times so the allocated parking space is a really handy addition!
+Where to stay: just a short walk from Conwy Quay, White O Morn has been lovingly renovated and offers modern, comfortable accommodation for up to 3 people in the heart of the medieval town.

 Llandudno Christmas Fayre - 15-18 November, Llandudno

 In 2017, organisers announced a brand-new location for the Christmas Fayre which saw Trinity Square in the heart of Llandudno's historic shopping district become an all-inclusive wonderland of festive fun.

 Start your Christmas shopping off early and browse over a hundred stalls of locally made and produced arts, crafts, food and drink.